Government to distribute 20 lakh seed kits of pulses

-New Delhi, May 6 (IANS) The Ministry of Agriculture and Farmers Welfare has formulated a special strategy for the ensuing Kharif 2021 season and has proposed to distribute 20,27,318, almost 10 times more, seed mini kits than the 2020-21 season costing Rs 82.01 crores.
+New Delhi: The Ministry of Agriculture and Farmers Welfare has formulated a special strategy for the ensuing Kharif 2021 season and has proposed to distribute 20,27,318, almost 10 times more, seed mini kits than the 2020-21 season costing Rs 82.01 crores.
 The total cost for these mini-kits will be borne by the Central Government to boost the production and productivity of Tur, Moong and Urad.
 The following mini-kits will be distributed:

 13,51,710 mini kits of arhar containing certified seeds of HYVs of arhar released during the last ten years and productivity not less than 15 qtl/ha- for inter-cropping.